CodeMaxx/CodeMaxx.github.io/_writeups/Infosec_Institute_n00b_ctf/level2.md

 ![Level 2 Source](/assets/images/InfosecInstin00b/source2.png)

 I clicked on `img/leveltwo.jpeg` to open the file and it did exist.
 Hence the file can't be an image otherwise it would have shown up on the page.
-I downloaded the file from [here](http://ctf.infosecinstitute.com/img/leveltwo.jpeg).
+I downloaded the file from ~~[here](http://ctf.infosecinstitute.com/img/leveltwo.jpeg)~~ *(server no longer available)*.
 You can also download it from [here](/assets/images/InfosecInstin00b/leveltwo.jpeg).
 Just open the link and press `Ctrl + s` to save.

 To see what kind of file it is I used the `file` command: